xavibenjamin/ttimsmith.com/press-kit.md

 ### Longer Version

 Tim Smith is a designer and frontend developer from Saint Paul, MN.
 He's worked on the web for a decade, working with different companies and clients.
-Tim writes *[The Bold Report](https://theboldreport.net)*, a blog about design, development, technology, and most importantly, Star Wars.
+Tim writes [*Brightly Colored*](https://brightlycolored.org), a blog about design, development, technology, and most importantly, Star Wars.
 When away from his desk, he spends time with his amazing wife Kelly, eating brunch, watching movies, walking the mall, and other sappy-sounding couple stuff.

 ## Travel